St. Louis Globe-Democrat: 1930-1955: Post-Great Depression and end of family ownership

+1955–1970: ownership under Samuel Irving Newhouse Sr.

-Two years later, in 1955, Ray found the successor owner he was seeking in Samuel I. Newhouse, who then owned 10 other newspapers in four states.
+Two years later, in 1955, Ray found the successor owner he was seeking in Samuel Irving Newhouse Sr., who then owned 10 other newspapers in four states.
 His company, then called Newhouse Newspapers, later became Advance Publications and involve other types of media, and is still wholly family owned.
 Newhouse had a reputation of allowing local publishers and editors a very considerable autonomy.
 In March 1955, Ray sold the paper for $6,250,000, which included 23% of the stock of KWK, Inc., by then both a radio and television operation; Newhouse assumed a $1,500,000 debt on the television station.

 After the sale of the paper, Ray's health continued to fail for the next five months, and on August 30, 1955, his 71st birthday, Ray died.
 For nearly half a century he had dominated the Globe-Democrat.
 Following his death, Newhouse brought in Richard H. Amberg to become publisher.
 At the time of his appointment he was publisher of the Syracuse Post-Standard, another Newhouse paper.
 A graduate of Harvard, he had previously served as general manager of Newsday; administrative assistant at the New York Herald-Tribune, and editor and publisher of the Blizzard in Oil City, Pa.
 His years of experience had given birth to a journalistic philosophy that was to revitalize the Globe- Democrat.
 The new publisher told his staff that the paper was to be a fighter for the right.
 It would take sides on every issue; it would never run away from battle.
-“We will try,” he said, “to make a newspaper in the best interests of the community.
-We will be FOR St. Louis”.
-A good newspaper, Amberg believed, should emphasize “constructive news, news analysis, and news treatment.”
+"We will try", he said, "to make a newspaper in the best interests of the community.
+We will be FOR St. Louis".
+A good newspaper, Amberg believed, should emphasize "constructive news, news analysis, and news treatment".
 He liked to point out that three of the great newspapers in the Midwest could be compared to baseball teams.
-The Chicago Tribune played a fine game in right field, and the Post-Dispatch played a good game in left field, “albeit occasionally over the foul line,” but the proper place for the Globe-Democrat should be as “a good hard-hitting center fielder.”
+The Chicago Tribune played a fine game in right field, and the Post-Dispatch played a good game in left field, "albeit occasionally over the foul line", but the proper place for the Globe-Democrat should be as "a good hard-hitting center fielder".
 The analogy pointed out what guided the paper after Ray's death – to battle for St. Louis, to give emphasis to crusades on the local and statewide level, and, as he had said, to place great emphasis on constructive news, news analysis, and news treatment.
 To help make this philosophy an actuality, a new position was created – that of executive editor in charge of the news department – and Charles E. Pierson, who was managing editor at the Pittsburgh Press, was brought in as managing editor.
 Amberg and Pierson took up the task of rebuilding the Globe-Democrat into the forceful journalistic leader that the new publisher envisioned.